Obsessed Under Pressure: Unlocking Athletes from OCD.

 Yoga Training

 Yoga adds the body to the equation.
 Through movement and breath control, yoga anchors athletes in the present moment, pulling focus away from the chaos of intrusive thoughts.
 It’s not about escaping the mind’s chatter but quieting it through intentional movement.
 Every pose and breath becomes a step toward grounded calm and control.
+A 2019 Frontiers in Human Neuroscience study found yoga boosts neural connectivity for motor control and focus, easing compulsive urges.
 Athletes notice:

 • Physical Release: Yoga releases tension stored in the body due to stress or repetitive, compulsive behaviors.
 For athletes, this can lead to improved flexibility and reduced risk of injury, while also helping to discharge the physical energy associated with compulsions.